-Paddling.
-The Northwest Territories.
+Paddling and the Northwest Territories.
 They go hand in hand.
 This is the epic liquid realm where Alexander Mackenzie canoed to the Arctic Sea.
 Where expeditioners trace the fabled Nahanni.
 Where world-class kayakers frolic in the house-high waves of the Slave.
 And where paddleboarders explore the rocky shores of Yellowknife Bay.

 So what are you waiting for?
 Here's 27 reasons you need to get up here and grab life by the paddle.